hwaf/documentation/README.md

 Creating a package consists in adding a subdirectory inside the workarea.

 ### A new package

+to be completed

 ### Get a package from existing sources

+to be completed

 ## Structure of a package

+to be completed

 ### Conventions for Atlas

+to be completed

 ## Constituents of a package

+to be completed

 ## Parameters of a package

+to be completed

 ### Defining a configuration parameter

+to be completed

 ### Variants & tags

+to be completed

 ## Declaring the dependencies

+to be completed

 ## Using the standard festures

+to be completed

 ## Adding new features

+to be completed

 ## Queries onto the software base

+to be completed

 ## Connecting to already installed (external) sofware

+to be completed

 # Using hwaf as a Librarian

 You want to manage a sofware base around the Hwaf concepts & tool.

 ## Installing Hwaf itself

+to be completed

 ## Setting up Hwaf

+to be completed

 ## Configuring the software base

+to be completed

 ### Defining a work model

+to be completed

 ## How to distribute your software

+to be completed

 ## Connection to the DCVS

+to be completed

 ## Import/export software

+to be completed

 ## Connecting to already installed sofware

+to be completed

 # Hwaf architecture

 ## Management concepts

+to be completed

 ## The hwaf workflows

+to be completed

 ### Configure

+to be completed

 ### Build

+to be completed

 ### Install

+to be completed

 ### Run

+to be completed

 ## The specification languages

+to be completed

 ### Yaml

+to be completed

 ### Waf scripts

+to be completed

 # Technical documentation

+to be completed